QKEY-FOUNDER/qkp-sdk/README.md

 ---

-🌟 Vision
+⭐ Vision

-The QuantumKey Protocol is not simply a technology — it is the foundation of a harmonic digital ecosystem where:
+The QuantumKey Protocol is not simply a technology – it is the foundation of a harmonic digital ecosystem where:

+Where:
-Identity is presence
+- Identity is presence

-Information is meaning
+- Information is meaning

-Intelligence is alignment
+- Intelligence is alignment

-Intent is the fabric between agents
+- Intent is the fabric between agents

-This SDK is the first step in manifesting that architecture.
+This SDK is the first step in manifesting that architecture, providing interoperable primitives for identity, intent, and alignment.

 ---